📄 Inventory List

 • Kenya HE

 HE grade includes beans separated from the TT and E grades.
-These are often considered rejects from the TT and E sorting processes and include fragments and lighter beans that did not meet the quality standards of the TT and E grades.
+These are often considered rejects from the TT and E sorting processes, including fragments and lighter beans that did not meet the quality standards of the TT and E grades.

 FAQ (Fair Average Quality)